 A good example of cases from this period was Revlon’s Futurama range introduced in 1956.
 Copying an idea from Helena Rubinstein, Charles Revson had the cases for Revlon’s Futurama lipsticks designed by Van Cleef & Arpel, a Fifth Avenue jeweler.
 Base models – which included a lipstick in Revlon’s Living, Lanolite or Regular formulation – retailed for as low as US$1.75 in the United States while those made in sterling silver went for as high as US$32.50.
-Women who wanted something even more exclusive could also go to Van Cleef & Arpel direct and have a case made in gold and other expensive materials and fit them with a Revlon lipstick.
+Women who wanted something even more exclusive could also go to Van Cleef & Arpel direct and have a case made in gold and other expensive materials and then fit them with a Revlon lipstick.

 Helena Rubinstein would have been suitably annoyed that Charles Revson – the ‘Nail Man’ as she called him – copied her idea but this did not stop her from entering into an agreement with Revlon to fix the price of lipstick refills.
 Both companies were later charged by the American Federal Trade Commission (FTC) with conspiracy (AP&EOR, 1958).